Anxiety, depression 'highly prevalent' in football, says study

 FIFPro said that 180 active professional footballers took part in its survey.

-Twenty-six percent reported suffering from depression or anxiety and adverse nutritional behaviour, 19 percent reported adverse alcohol behaviour, 3 percent said they had low self esteem and 7 percent said they were smoking, FIFPro said.
+Twenty-six percent reported suffering from depression or anxiety and adverse nutritional behavior, 19 percent reported adverse alcohol behavior, 3 percent said they had low self esteem and 7 percent said they were smoking, FIFPro said.
 Five percent reported "signs of burnout."

-Gouttebarge said the numbers were even higher among former players with 32 percent of the 121 interviewed reporting adverse alcohol behaviour and 12 percent saying they were smoking.
+Gouttebarge said the numbers were even higher among former players with 32 percent of the 121 interviewed reporting adverse alcohol behavior and 12 percent saying they were smoking.

 "Once the players stop with intensive physical activities they lose their structured life, their social support by trainers and team mates diminishes, they need to find their place in ‘regular' society, and find another occupation," said Gouttebarge.